skcxjezr/Portfolio-Optimization-of-Factor-Based-Risk-Model-using-Machine-Learning/README.md

 # Portfolio Optimization of Factor-Based Risk Model using Machine Learning

-This repository highlights my recent work at the intersection of **quantitative finance**, **statistical learning**, and **portfolio optimization**.
-The materials are written to be clear, reproducible, and interview-friendly for quantitative roles in New York City.

----

 ## Featured Research Project
 ### Portfolio Optimization of a Factor-Based Risk Model using Machine Learning